gerrit3699/gerrit3699.github.io/_pages/en/book.md

         <div class="movement-card">
           <h3>Fall and shared wound</h3>
           <p>
-            The condition of human life, common trauma, misreading, and the world into which we have fallen.
+            The condition of human life, shared injury, misreading, and the world into which we have fallen.
           </p>
         </div>